RDocTaskForce/Rd/README.md

 -   `"COMMENT"` - Comments in Rd, each should lead with the comment character `'%'`.
 -   `"UNKNOWN"` - If it cannot be categorized.

-It should be noted that the different types of `Rd_string` is for symantic identification, but for printing and formatting all are returned verbatim.
+It should be noted that the different types of `Rd_string` is for contextual identification, but for printing and formatting all are returned verbatim.

 ### `Rd_tag`